Speeding Offence Solicitors

-But by just accepting the allegation you could end up receiving unnecessary points, a disqualification through totting up or even a charge for dangerous driving.
+But by just accepting the speeding allegation you could end up receiving unnecessary points on your licence, a disqualification through totting up or even a charge for dangerous driving.

-You will usually receive a Notice of Intended Prosecution which you have to respond to within 28 days stating who was driving the vehicle at the time of the offence.
+You will usually receive a Notice of Intended Prosecution which you have to respond to within 28 days stating who was driving the vehicle at the time of the road traffic offence.
 You may then either be offered a speed awareness course or issued a Fixed Penalty Notice of three penalty points and a minimum £100 fine.

 SP10 – exceeding goods vehicle speed limits; 3-6 points